Ryuzaki-MrL/OldSNES/README.md

     banner12.bcmdl = Spanish ~ USA_SP
     banner13.bcmdl = Portuguese ~ USA_PO
 - Select the first file and click Import.
-- Navigate to the output folder and select USA_EN2.png.
+- Navigate to the output folder, then to the game's folder, and select USA_EN2.png.
 - Select the next file and click Import.
 - Select EUR_EN3.png or USA_EN3.png, depending on the select banner's region.
 - Repeat for every other region you want.